Table of Contents

 GDPR includes strict guidelines for organisations, including:

-- Being transparent to how data is used, how long it is stored for and who gets to see it.
+- Being transparent about how data is used, how long it is stored for, and who gets to see it.
 Consumers may also demand direct access to review the information stored about them.

 - Responding to the consumers have the right to demand that their data is deleted, commonly referred to as the ‘right to be forgotten’.